Plaek Phibunsongkhram: Thai Cultural Revolution

-Phibun's administration encouraged economic nationalism and espoused staunchly anti-Teochew sentiment.
-Sinophobic policies were imposed by the government to reduce the economic power of Siam's Teochew-Hoklo origin and encouraged the Central Thai people to purchase as many Thai products as possible.
+Phibun's administration encouraged economic nationalism and espoused staunch anti-Teochew sentiment.
+Sinophobic policies were imposed by the government to reduce the economic power of Siam's Teochew-Hoklo population and encouraged the Central Thai people to purchase as many Thai products as possible.
 In a speech in 1938, Luang Wichitwathakan, himself of one-quarter Chinese ancestry, followed Rama VI's book Jews of the East in comparing the Teochew in Siam to the Jews in Germany, who at the time were harshly repressed.

 On 24 June 1939, Phibun changed the country's official English name from "Siam" to "Thailand" at Wichitwathakan's urging.
 The name "Siam" was an exonym of unknown and probably foreign origin, which conflicted with Phibun's nationalist policies.

 In 1941, in the midst of World War II, Phibun decreed 1 January as the official start of the new year instead of the traditional Songkran date on 13 April.